 A heightened core temperature can lead to decreased performance on the bike for many cycling in hot weather, so whether it's by decreasing the time you're out on the bike or the intensity, it's important you don't push yourself in the heat.

 Naturally, being proactive is a great way to keep yourself cooler on a ride.
 Some ideas include using an ice vest while you warm up (you've probably seen the professionals using these), or filling an old pair of tights or socks with ice cubes, thus creating 'ice socks' and putting them down your jersey or in your jersey pocket.

 For a cooling effect while you ride, why not use a bandana or a buff soaked in cool water to wrap around your wrists or your neck?
 There are plenty of ways to get inventive with stuffing things into your jersey pockets to keep cool as well as the old fashioned cold fluid intake methods.

 While many cyclists yearn from riding in the hot weather when they're in the depths of winter, the reality can be a little bit more unsettling.
 The sun is a strong beast and unfortunately, keeping cool on your bike in the sun requires a little bit more than a cool drink.
 Hopefully these tips will help to offer you some respite from the sun and the heat, but if you're ever in doubt about your safety, then consider postponing or delaying your ride to another day.
 No training session is worth more than your health.

 And if you want a training plan that's as flexible as you, then why not try Spoked?
-It's free for the first 14 days, and you can download it for both Apple and Android from the App Store or the Google Play Store.
+It's free to dowload and use, and comes with a free 30-day trial of our Pro plan.
+It's available on both Apple and Android from the App Store or the Google Play Store.